mgattozzi/mgattozzi/posts/rust-wasm.md

    everywhere on the web, its semantics limits how fast it can be (that being said, the JIT compiling in browsers these days is usually good enough).

-It has the best parts of what made Java applets popular back in the day (portability) and made JavaScript (open standard and browser support) as the king of the Web and established them as languages of choice, but with all the speed of C, C++, and Rust.
+It has the best parts of what made Java applets popular back in the early days of the web (portability of code) and it has what made JavaScript the king of the Web (an open standard and browser support), but with all of the native speed of C, C++, and Rust.

 ## What does this mean for Rust?